clibs/clib/Readme.md

   Commands:

-    init               Start a new project.
+    init                 Start a new project
     install [name...]
-Install one or more packages search [query]     Search for packages
+Install one or more packages configure [name...]
+Configure one or more packages build [name...]
+Build one or more packages search [query]       Search for packages
     help <cmd>           Display help for cmd

 ```

 ## Examples